 Moving to a new computer or new Internet Provider

 Your Mudcat Membership is not affected by your change in Internet Service Providers, e-mail addresses, or computers.
-You can change your email address or other membership information any time through the membership link in the banner.
+You can change your email address or other membership information any time by emailing the membership registrar, Joe Offer, email@example.com.
 If you change computers, you can reset your cookie, also through the membership link, on the new computer.

 One computer, one E-mail, two people-how join